 What Our Gifted Program Does:

-Gifted Pullout Services and Imagination Zone are back for the 2021-2022 school year!
+Gifted Pullout Services and Imagination Zone!

 The Gifted Education Program at General Myer Elementary School offers hands-on experiences, where students learn through creativity, play, and collaboration.
 Students are grouped for pull out sessions by grade to assure collaboration and communication with peers while working on interdisciplinary project based curriculum.